rednafi/rednafi.com/content/misc/eschewing_black_box_api_calls.md

 ```

 You can project your response onto the data class with `Product(**response.json())` and get
 a rich object that also validates the incoming values.
-This will also work the same way with
+This will work the same way with
 partially defined classes:

 ```python